 “Solu, Solu, hamesahleh,” Blaze, blaze the pathway!”
 (Isaiah 57:14)

 As a congregation, while serving the needs of our members, we also seek to blaze new paths in Jewish life.
 You can learn all about the array of activities we do by clicking here.

 I am also an author and speaker.
 My first book focused on what Christians should know about the holiday of Passover.
 My second book, which was a Religious Books best-seller, discussed what Christians should know about the Jewishness of Jesus.
 My third was a devotional based on verses from the Torah, the five books of Moses.

 My most recent book is all about happiness.
 I take my experience as a rabbi working with people of all ages who experience the highs and lows of life, combined with the most cutting edge research in positive psychology and neuroscience, to explore what practices help us feel a greater sense of satisfaction, meaning and purpose in our lives.
 The book is available here.

 My Personal Story

 My passion in high school was debate, and I entered Stanford University in 1996 with a plan to study history and go to law school.
 Those plans changed when I took a class in religious studies class and became intrigued with both the Hebrew language and ancient Jewish texts.
-The Jewish community center on campus became a second home for me, and after graduating with a degree in history and a minor in religious studies in 2000, I entered rabbinical school.
+The Jewish community center on campus became a second home for me, and in 2001, I entered rabbinical school.

 We spend the first year study in Jerusalem, and I felt an extraordinary awakening of spirit and love.
 It was not an easy.
 Terrorist bombings happened almost every week.
-Yet, I left the year deeply committed to the strength and centrality of the Jewish homeland, and felt an abiding commitment to doing what I could to help it prosper.
+Yet, I left the year deeply committed to the strength and centrality of the Jewish homeland.

 I am delighted to connect as we learn and grow in faith together.
-Shalom!
+If you would like to connect, send me an email at [email protected] Shalom!